bikashgiri2002/node_backend/README.md

 # node_backend
-It's a node js backend setup to understand backend concepts and practice
+- It's a node js backend setup to understand backend concepts and practice
+- practice